MicrosoftDocs/dynamics-365-customer-engagement/ce/gamification/run-games.md

 ## Complete a game

  After the game end date, a game manager or commissioner must complete point scoring for the last game period.
-If you integrated [!INCLUDE[pn_gamification](../includes/pn-gamification.md)] with [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-shortest.md)], they also need to make sure all the data is correct so KPIs reflect the correct values and players are assigned the correct final scores and prizes.
+If you integrated [!INCLUDE[pn_gamification](../includes/pn-gamification.md)] with [!INCLUDE[pn_crm_online_subsequent](../includes/pn-crm-online-shortest.md)], the game manager or commissioner also needs to make sure all the data is correct so KPIs reflect the correct values and players are assigned the correct final scores and prizes.
 Complete a game manually, or let the game be completed automatically 31 days after the game end date.

 ### Manually complete a game